izabelaguiar/midd_networks/README.md

 Any announcements will be posted below and emailed to you.

 ## Annoucements
+### January 16 | HW2 Uploaded
+I just uploaded HW2 which will be due January 24.

 ### January 16 | Three reminders
 I hope you all had a lovely long weekend.
 I wanted to remind you that I'll be having make-up office hours tomorrow from 10-12.
 I also wanted to remind you that HW1 is due tomorrow by 1pm.
 You may email it to me or bring in a paper copy to turn in at the beginning of class.
 I won't accept any late work tomorrow, so please turn it in on time.